-The bill H. 3374 proposes an amendment to Section 12-37-250 of the South Carolina Code of Laws, which pertains to the homestead exemption for elderly and disabled individuals.
-The key change in the legislation is the requirement for a person to be a resident of South Carolina for at least five years, rather than the previous one-year requirement, in order to qualify for the homestead exemption.
+The bill H. 3374 proposes an amendment to the South Carolina Code of Laws, specifically Section 12-37-250, which pertains to the homestead exemption for elderly and disabled individuals.
+The key change in this legislation is the requirement that a person must be a resident of South Carolina for at least five years, rather than the current one-year requirement, in order to qualify for the homestead exemption.
 This exemption allows for the first fifty thousand dollars of the fair market value of a person's dwelling to be exempt from various property taxes, provided the individual meets certain age or disability criteria.

 Statutes affected: